elentok/format-on-save.nvim/README.md

 NOTE: This is a work in progress and the API might change.

+## TODO

+- [ ] Add LazyFormatter - a function that is only called while formatting and returns a formatter
+- [ ] Add CustomFormatter - a function that gets an array of lines and returns a new array of lines
+- [ ] Support concatenating formatters
+- [ ] File size limit / Line count limit - to avoid hanging on files that are too big (add a :ForceFormat command and notify the user why formatting was skipped)
+- [ ] Use vim.notify to show error messages
+- [ ] Support formatters that don't work with stdin by writing to a temp file first

 ## Installation

 Add the following to your package manager: